-LLeft Entertainment is a boutique production company that provides creative, independent entertainment in the form of music production, video production, and book publication.
-The company, which was founded in 2011, is owned and operated by the creative husband and wife team, Tracey Lee and Lori Nelson Lee.
+LLeft Entertainment is an independent production company that provides creative content in the form of music, video, and podcast productions, and book publication.
+The company, which was founded in 2011 is owned and operated by the creative husband and wife team, Tracey Lee and Lori Nelson Lee.

 Tracey inked a recording deal with Bystorm/Universal Records under which he released a solo album entitled, Many Facez (1997).
 This album included the hit single, The Theme (It’s Party Time), which settled on Billboard’s Top 100 for thirty-seven weeks.
 He had the opportunity to collaborate with award-winning artists such as the Notorious B.I.G., Busta Rhymes, and Kanye West.
 Some of Tracey's performances and appearances included BET Rap City: The Basement, BET Teen Summit, Keenan Ivory Wayans Show, and HBO Original Series: ARLI$$.